Your Basket

 • Reducing Inflammation: Certain probiotic strains have anti-inflammatory properties that may mitigate gut-related inflammation.

-• Improving Gastrointestinal Symptoms: Probiotics can alleviate constipation, diarrhoea, and bloating, which are common in ASD.
+• Improving Gastrointestinal Symptoms: Probiotics can alleviate constipation, diarrhoea, and bloating, which are common.

 Key Research:

-In another paper, children with ASD aged 5–9 years who received probiotic supplements for 3 months showed improvements in their gut microbiome, gut symptoms, and the severity of their symptoms, behaviours, and functioning (source).
-Similarly, a multi-strain combination of 10 probiotics administered for 4 weeks to a 12-year-old child with ASD decreased gut symptoms and improved ASD core symptoms.
+In another paper, neurodivergent children aged 5–9 years who received probiotic supplements for 3 months showed improvements in their gut microbiome, gut symptoms, and the severity of their symptoms, behaviours, and functioning (source).
+Similarly, a multi-strain combination of 10 probiotics administered for 4 weeks to a 12-year-old child decreased gut symptoms and improved ‘core symptoms’.

-A 2019 review by Sanctuary et al. highlighted that probiotic supplementation improved both gastrointestinal and behavioural symptoms in children with ASD (source).
+A 2019 review by Sanctuary et al. highlighted that probiotic supplementation improved both gastrointestinal and behavioural symptoms in neurodivergent children (source).

 Recommended Products: Various lactobacillus and bifidobacteria strains have been investigated.
 One of these is VSL#3.
 The yeast probiotic Saccharomyces Boulardii has also been shown to be helpful.